-Your Journalism Career Starts Here
+Your Professional Writing Career Starts Here

 A Newsroom of Collaboration

-As a journalism student, you will start writing for Basement Medicine in the Introduction to Journalism course.
+You will start writing for Basement Medicine in the Introduction to Journalism course.
 While you learn the basics of news gathering and writing, your pieces will go through the editing process and go to print alongside features and investigative works by more seasoned student journalists.

 In Newspaper Publishing and Advanced Newspaper Publishing, you will write full-time for the paper and gain real-world experience by working against tight deadlines, line editing articles, and laying out pages for print.